Computer: Multiprocessing

 Cray designed many supercomputers that used multiprocessing heavily.

 Some computers are designed to distribute their work across several CPUs in a multiprocessing configuration, a technique once employed in only large and powerful machines such as supercomputers, mainframe computers and servers.
 Multiprocessor and multi-core (multiple CPUs on a single integrated circuit) personal and laptop computers are now widely available, and are being increasingly used in lower-end markets as a result.

 Supercomputers in particular often have highly unique architectures that differ significantly from the basic stored-program architecture and from general-purpose computers.
 (Note: However, it is also very common to construct supercomputers out of many pieces of cheap commodity hardware; usually individual computers connected by networks.
 These so-called computer clusters can often provide supercomputer performance at a much lower cost than customized designs.
 While custom architectures are still used for most of the most powerful supercomputers, there has been a proliferation of cluster computers in recent years.)
 They often feature thousands of CPUs, customized high-speed interconnects, and specialized computing hardware.
 Such designs tend to be useful for only specialized tasks due to the large scale of program organization required to use most of the available resources at once.
 Supercomputers usually see usage in large-scale simulation, graphics rendering, and cryptography applications, as well as with other so-called "embarrassingly parallel" tasks.

 Software

-Software is the part of a computer system that consists of the encoded information that determines the computer's operation, such as data or instructions on how to process the data.
+Software consists of the encoded information that determines a computer's operation, such as data or instructions on how to process the data.
 In contrast to the physical hardware from which the system is built, software is immaterial.
 Software includes computer programs, libraries and related non-executable data, such as online documentation or digital media.
 It is often divided into system software and application software.
+Both software and hardware are key parts of a modern computer.

-Computer hardware and software require each other and neither is useful on its own.
-When software is stored in hardware that cannot easily be modified, such as with BIOS ROM in an IBM PC compatible computer, it is sometimes called "firmware".
+Firmware is a subset of software that is used to control physical hardware, such as with BIOS ROM in an IBM PC compatible computer.